 Finding images that go well with my posts were initially a tiring task.
-I used the tried and tested Google image search, dared copying some of the copyrighted images, and went through thousands of websites that offer royalty-free images.
-All of them consume lot of time, and often I end up with something less than satisfying.
+I used the tried and tested Google image search, dared to copy some of the copyrighted images, and went through thousands of websites that offer royalty-free images.
+All of them consume a lot of time, and often I end up with something less than satisfying.

 The problem with Google image search is that the algorithms that what Google decides as the best result for you – may be everything but that.
 For e.g. you search for “dancing donkey” (hell, yeah), you get to see interesting images but they are copyrighted and want you to pay.

 If you select a less restrictive license, you will not get any cool images.

 As bloggers, we want top quality images, not even the noise I created above with the two screenshots.
 It does help if the images are free :).